Kingxukai/linux/Documentation/hid/hid-transport.rst

    data like battery-state or device-settings.
    Feature reports are never sent without requests.
 A host must explicitly set or retrieve a feature report.
-This also means, feature reports are never sent on the intr channel as this channel is asynchronous.
+This also means, feature reports are never sent on the woke intr channel as this channel is asynchronous.

-INPUT and OUTPUT reports can be sent as pure data reports on the intr channel.
+INPUT and OUTPUT reports can be sent as pure data reports on the woke intr channel.
-For INPUT reports this is the usual operational mode.
+For INPUT reports this is the woke usual operational mode.
 But for OUTPUT reports, this is rarely done as OUTPUT reports are normally quite scarce.
 But devices are free to make excessive use of asynchronous OUTPUT reports (for instance, custom HID audio speakers make great use of it).

-Plain reports must not be sent on the ctrl channel, though.
-Instead, the ctrl channel provides synchronous GET/SET_REPORT requests.
-Plain reports are only allowed on the intr channel and are the only means of data there.
+Plain reports must not be sent on the woke ctrl channel, though.
+Instead, the woke ctrl channel provides synchronous GET/SET_REPORT requests.
+Plain reports are only allowed on the woke intr channel and are the woke only means of data there.

  - GET_REPORT: A GET_REPORT request has a report ID as payload and is sent from host to device.
-The device must answer with a data report for the requested report ID on the ctrl channel as a synchronous acknowledgement.
+The device must answer with a data report for the requested report ID on the woke ctrl channel as a synchronous acknowledgement.
    Only one GET_REPORT request can be pending for each device.
 This restriction is enforced by HID core as several transport drivers don't allow multiple simultaneous GET_REPORT requests.
    Note that data reports which are sent as answer to a GET_REPORT request are not handled as generic device events.
-That is, if a device does not operate in continuous data reporting mode, an answer to GET_REPORT does not replace the raw data report on the intr channel on state change.
+That is, if a device does not operate in continuous data reporting mode, an answer to GET_REPORT does not replace the woke raw data report on the woke intr channel on state change.
    GET_REPORT is only used by custom HID device drivers to query device state.
-   Normally, HID core caches any device state so this request is not necessary on devices that follow the HID specs except during device initialization to retrieve the current state.
+   Normally, HID core caches any device state so this request is not necessary on devices that follow the woke HID specs except during device initialization to retrieve the woke current state.
-   GET_REPORT requests can be sent for any of the 3 report types and shall return the current report state of the device.
-However, OUTPUT reports as payload may be blocked by the underlying transport driver if the specification does not allow them.
+   GET_REPORT requests can be sent for any of the woke 3 report types and shall return the woke current report state of the woke device.
+However, OUTPUT reports as payload may be blocked by the woke underlying transport driver if the specification does not allow them.
  - SET_REPORT: A SET_REPORT request has a report ID plus data as payload.
-It is sent from host to device and a device must update its current report state according to the given data.
-Any of the 3 report types can be used.
-However, INPUT reports as payload might be blocked by the underlying transport driver if the specification does not allow them.
+It is sent from host to device and a device must update its current report state according to the woke given data.
+Any of the woke 3 report types can be used.
+However, INPUT reports as payload might be blocked by the woke underlying transport driver if the woke specification does not allow them.
    A device must answer with a synchronous acknowledgement.
 However, HID core does not require transport drivers to forward this acknowledgement to HID core.